Anti-slavery and human trafficking statement

-VWFS is a subsidiary of Volkswagen Financial Services AG and provides financial products and services to retail customers through the retailer network of Volkswagen Group in the United Kingdom.
+VWFS is part of the Volkswagen Group and its ultimate parent company is Volkswagen AG.
+VWFS provides financial products and services to retail customers through the retailer network of Volkswagen Group in the United Kingdom.
 The core business is the financing of Audi, Volkswagen passenger cars, Volkswagen commercial vehicles, SEAT and Škoda vehicles in addition to its fleet operations.
 Financing is also available for MAN, Porsche, Bentley and Lamborghini vehicles.

-As part of the Volkswagen group of companies, VWFS adheres to the Volkswagen AG Code of Conduct (“Code of Conduct”) and does not tolerate any form of modern slavery, child, forced, bonded or compulsory labour or servitude by or in relation to employees, suppliers or organisations.
-The Code of Conduct is publicly available via the Volkswagen AG website (www.volkswagenag.com).
-VWFS also attaches great importance to ensuring that its corporate activities are in keeping with international conventions and guidelines on human rights.
+As part of the Volkswagen group of companies, VWFS adheres to the Volkswagen Group Code of Conduct (“Code of Conduct”).
+The Code of Conduct offers VWFS employees guidance on proper conduct and support in overcoming legal and ethical challenges.
+Compliance with internationally recognised human rights is part of this and VWFS attaches great importance to ensuring that its corporate activities are in keeping with values set out in such international conventions and guidelines on human rights.